New! Exclusive discounts for ordering online

 Static/fixed addresses are where a computer has the same address all the time.
 So every time you log into the internet, you have the same address.
 This means your computer can easily be recognised by others.

 Static IPs are especially popular with business broadband users.
-See our business broadband page to compare all packages business broadband
+See our business broadband page to compare all business broadband packages.

 Dynamic IP addresses are where a new number is assigned to your computer regularly.
 This is more common among domestic broadband users, due to that fact that it creates efficiency within a network.

-Although if your computer has sufficient protection, such as a firewall, it should hopefully negate that problem.
+If your computer has sufficient protection, such as a firewall, it should hopefully negate that problem.
 Another potential issue is that if you're running your own server for games or a website, you may have to run your computer all the time.

 Enter your UK postcode to check which home broadband deals are available in your area: